enkidevs/curriculum/javascript/javascript-playground-questions/iterate-over-two-arrays/iterate-over-two-arrays.md

 category: coding

 setupCode:
+  startingPoint: |
-  startingPoint: '// 👋 Welcome to the JavaScript coding playground. \n. // These are the arrays: \n name = ["Stefan", "Michael", "Rebekah", "Natasha"] \n lastName = ["Stojanovic", "Stevens", "Mikaelson", "Romanoff"] \n'
+    // 👋 Welcome to the JavaScript coding playground.
+    // These are the arrays:

+    name = ["Stefan", "Michael", "Rebekah", "Natasha"]
+    lastName = ["Stojanovic", "Stevens", "Mikaelson", "Romanoff"]

 ---